Telangana Legislative Assembly

-The Telangana Legislative Assembly (ISO: Telangāṇa Śāsana Sabha) is the lower house of the Telangana Legislature.
+The Telangana Legislative Assembly (ISO: Telangāṇa Śāsana Sabha) is the lower house of the Telangana Legislature in India.
 The Legislative Assembly of Telangana currently consists of 119 elected members.

 The members of the Vidhana Sabha are directly elected by people through adult franchise.
 Each constituency elects one member of the assembly.
 Members are popularly known as M.L.A.s.
 The assembly is elected using the simple plurality or "first past the post" electoral system.
 The elections are conducted by the Election Commission of India.

 History

 Telangana Legislative Assembly came into existence with 119 seats in June 2014 with the formation of Telangana.
 TRS swept the first election and formed the government with INC and TDP as opposition parties.
-In the 2018 elections, TRS won with a greater majority.There was one nominated member from the Anglo-India community till 2023.
+In the 2018 elections, TRS won with a greater majority.
+There was one nominated member from the Anglo-India community till 2023.
 INC formed the government in 2023 with BRS and BJP as opposition parties.